firasuke/DOTSLASHLINUX/content/post/2017-04-30-Building-Intel-CPU-Microcode-Updates-Directly-into-the-Linux-Kernel.md

 +++
-title="Building Intel CPU Microcode Updates Directly into the Linux Kernel" date="2017-04-30" author="Firas Khalil Khana" imgsrc="/img/microcode.png" imgalt="microcode"
+title = "Building Intel CPU Microcode Updates Directly into the Linux Kernel" slug = "building intel cpu microcode updates directly into the linux kernel" nick = "microcode" date = "2017-04-30" author = "Firas Khalil Khana" imgsrc = "/img/microcode.png" imgalt = "microcode" categories = [ "popular" ]
-categories=[ "popular" ]
-nick="microcode"
 +++
 <mark>DOTSLASHLINUX is proud to say that part of this article was added to the <a href="https://wiki.gentoo.org/wiki/Intel_microcode#Kernel_3" target="_blank">Gentoo Wiki</a></mark>
 <br/>